-The purpose of this guide is to provide information for our ongoing Permaculture Site on the north end of the garden, towards Cullerton.
+Visit our Permaculture Site on the north end of the garden, towards Cullerton.
 The permaculture site, as the rest of El Paseo Community Garden, is a community managed space maintained by volunteers.
-Please remember to take proper care and follow the foraging rules.
+Please remember to take proper care and follow the Foragers Rule of Thumb noted below.
 Enjoy your self-guided tour!

 Permaculture is a design system that stands for “permanent agriculture.”
 It is based off of observations of nature and of various indigenous, hunter-gatherer, and farming communities’ relationships with nature throughout the world.
 The term was coined by Bill Mollison and David Holmgren in 1978.